Job Satisfaction and Employment

 New graduate recruitment

-In addition to the conventional method of assigning new members to the most suitable department based on their wishes and aptitude, we have introduced course-specific hiring, in which company members are assured of their initial post-joining assignment at the time of their job offer.
+In addition, we have introduced course-specific hiring, in which applicants are assured of their initial post-joining assignment at the time of their job offer.

 Mid-career recruitment